Configuration Files

 .
 If it is set to true

-configuration option, and the watch-project command
+option, and the watch-project command will only succeed

-will only succeed if a valid project root is found.
+if a valid project root is found.

 If left unspecified, to aid in transitioning between versions, watchman will